-Nestled amidst the lush green mountains of the Eastern Ghats, Orissa is the place to be if you wish to get the true essence of Incredible India.
+Nestled amidst the lush green mountains of the Eastern Ghats, Orissa is the place to be essence of Incredible India.
 The palm-fringed beaches, sparkling rivers, cascading waterfalls and shimmering lakes of Odisha lure travelers from various parts of the world.
 Sprinkled with bountiful regal monuments, architecturally celebrated temples and consecrated shrines, Odisha boasts of amazing cultural backdrops.
 We, at Excursion2India, offer incredible Odisha tour packages from Kolkata, Bangalore, Delhi or else where to help tourists enjoy a cherished trip.

 Things To Do In Odisha

 - Marvel at the fine architecture of the Udaygiri and Khandagiri Caves

 - Take a stroll along the pristine Chandrabhaga Beach

 - Witness the rich wildlife diversity at Nandankanan Zoological Park

 - Spot the King Crocodiles at the Bhitarkanika National Park

 Declared as a UNESCO World Heritage Site, the Konark Sun temple is a 13th-century Hindu temple.
 One of the most popular tourist attractions in India, the temple is known for architectural excellence.

 - Puri Beach